Jody Frankian, Office Manager

 Taylor, Technician Assistant

 Taylor joined the Mariposa family in July 2020 in the middle of the pandemic.
 She graduated from K-State with a degree in animal science.
 She is interested in pursuing a career in marine biology, which is a little hard to do in Kansas, so she’s stacking her resume with a variety of hands-on experience working with animals!
 In her words, “I have a lot of room in my heart for animals, but not in my home.
 [By working at a veterinary hospital,] I can love, care for and help so many pets and their owners.”
-She and her husband call Shawnee home with their two dogs, Moana (a miniature schnauzer) and Storm (a pit bull).
+She and her husband call Shawnee home with their three dogs, Moana (a miniature schnauzer), Storm (a pit bull), and Danvers (cattledog mix).

 - Favorite movie: Mamma Mia!

 - Hobbies: Reading classics, watching old TV shows, puzzles